-This course provides the student with a concentrated supervised clinical experience to develop and refine nursing skills learned in the classroom and skills labs.
-The real-world patient care setting is designed to expand and synthesize nursing knowledge and evidence-based practice.
-Students will enhance their clinical and critical thinking skills, while also effectively using resources and integrating evidence-based practice to practice providing quality and cost-effective health-care in varving environments.
-104 Hours 4.0 Quarter Credits
+Dosage calculations will be introduced.
+Prerequisite: None 54 Hours 5.0 Quarter Credits LVN160 - Clinical Practice 1 This course provides the student with a concentrated supervised clinical experience to develop and refine nursing skills learned in the classroom and skills labs.
+The real-world patient care setting is designed to expand and synthesize nursing

 This course provides the student with an in-depth introduction to the practice of Medical-Surgical Vocational Nursing.
 This course covers physiology and basic pathophysiology, causes of illness, communicable disease and disease transmission and prevention.
-The student will begin to compare and contrast normal body functions with that of pathological variations, Identify disease processes( by definition, assessment and diagnostics), assist in formulation of a plan of care utilizing the nursing process for medical-surgical conditions, provide patient/family education, explain the components of the health-illness continuum, assess prevalent medical-surgical conditions affecting the adult client, and utilize the nursing process to assist in developing a plan of care for selected medical-surgical conditions.
-Content areas of focus for this course include perioperative nursing; pain management; the role of the LVN in admission, discharge, and transfer; the gastrointestinal system and the musculoskeletal system.
-Prerequisite: None 90 Hours 9.0 Quarter Credits
+The student will begin to compare and contrast normal body functions with that of pathological variations, Identify disease processes(by definition, assessment and diagnostics), assist in formulation of a plan of care utilizing the nursing process for medical-surgical conditions, provide patient/family education, explain the components of the health-illness continuum, assess prevalent medical-surgical conditions affecting the adult client, and utilize the nursing process to assist in developing a plan of care for selected medical-surgical conditions.
+Content areas of effects of specific drugs.
+The metric system, the apothecary system and conversion between systems will be presented.